alkrobinson/Forge-App/README.md

 # Forge-App
-This is a forge app template for playground use
+This is a forge app template for playground use.